Brazil Work Permit

 - Print out, complete and sign the one-page "visa form delivery receipt",

-- Gather the documents required for the visa that you are applying,
+- Gather the documents required for the visa that you are applying for,

-- Your passport with a remaining validity of minimum 6 months,
+- Your passport with remaining validity of a minimum of 6 months,

 - Visa form delivery receipt,